Philippines - Things to Do in Philippines in November

 Essential Tips

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid

 Insider Knowledge

-Reserve Manila-Banaue night buses through Ohayami or Coda Lines—they keep rolling through storms while Victory Liner shelves departures.
+Reserve Manila-Banaue night buses through Ohayami or Coda Lines, they keep rolling through storms while Victory Liner shelves departures.
 Bring earplugs for nine hours of mountain-road karaoke.
 November means santol season: the sour-sweet fruit turns up in roadside carinderias as sinigang sa santol, the tangy soup locals claim knocks out monsoon sniffles.
-Give Boracay’s Station 2 beachfront a pass in November—winds sweep trash from nearby Estacio 3 straight into the swim zone.
+Give Boracay's Station 2 beachfront a pass in November, winds sweep trash from nearby Estacio 3 straight into the swim zone.
 Station 1 stays cleaner and delivers sunset views free of kite-surf clutter.
-Install Grab before you land—Manila cabbies famously refuse the meter when it rains, and Grab’s increase ceiling still undercuts the cash-only prices drivers demand.
+Install Grab before you land, Manila cabbies famously refuse the meter when it rains, and Grab's increase ceiling still undercuts the cash-only prices drivers demand.

 Avoid These Mistakes

-Forget booking inter-island ferries ahead—November storms scrub 40 % of sailings.
+Forget booking inter-island ferries ahead, November storms scrub 40 % of sailings.
 Buy tickets the morning you leave and keep a backup flight on standby.
-Trying to shoehorn five islands into seven days is fantasy—November’s weather delays shred ambitious island-hopping plans.
-Don’t assume beach bungalows offer hot showers—many budget spots lean on solar heaters that give up during November’s cloudy spells.
+Trying to shoehorn five islands into seven days is fantasy, November's weather delays shred ambitious island-hopping plans.
+Don't assume beach bungalows offer hot showers, many budget spots lean on solar heaters that give up during November's cloudy spells.

-Explore Activities in Philippines
+Explore More Activities in Philippines